 There’s a lot to love about these delicious bowls, but here are a few things I really love:

 - They’re packed with protein – Protein is so important in the morning.
 It gets you going and keeps you full until the afternoon.
-I like to use tofu with extra added protein as well as beans to bulk these bowls up even more.
+I like to use tofu with extra added protein and beans to bulk these bowls further.
 Each serving has about 11 grams of protein.

-- They’re packed with veggies – I’ve really been making a point to fill each meal with as many vegetables as I can.
-I like to use onions, peppers and kale in the vegan breakfast bowls and then I also top them with extra fresh veggies.
+- They’re packed with veggies – I’ve been trying to fill each meal with as many vegetables as possible.
+I like to use onions, peppers, and kale in the vegan breakfast bowls, and then I also top them with extra fresh veggies.

-- They’re perfect for meal prep – I make a big batch on Sunday and my husband and I have these bowls for breakfast all week long.
-They’re great for a healthy vegan meal prep breakfast.
+- They’re perfect for meal prep – I make a big batch on Sunday, and my husband and I have these bowls for breakfast all week.
+They’re great for a healthy vegan meal-prep breakfast.

-- They’re super versatile – Not only can you customize the vegetables and toppings you add, but you can also choose to make the mixture into a breakfast burrito, breakfast tacos or eat as a big bowl like I do.
+- They’re super versatile – You can customize the vegetables and toppings you add, and you can also choose to make the mixture into a breakfast burrito or breakfast tacos or eat it in a big bowl like I do.

-- How should I re-heat these breakfast bowls?
-I usually just heat in the microwave for about 1 minute but you could also heat on the stovetop in a skillet for a few minutes.
+- How should I reheat these breakfast bowls?
+I usually just heat it in the microwave for about 1 minute, but you can also heat it on the stovetop in a skillet for a few minutes.

 - How long does the tofu mixture keep in the refrigerator?
 I store mine in an airtight container and keep about 4-5 days.

 - Can these be frozen?
-I personally haven’t frozen them myself but I would suggest freezing in a freezer friendly plastic bag, making sure all the air is out and rolling up tight.
-Freeze up to 6 months.
+I haven’t frozen them myself, but I suggest freezing them in a freezer-friendly plastic bag, ensuring all the air is out and rolling up tight.
+Freeze for up to six months.

 - Can I use different vegetables?
 Of course!
 Use whatever vegetables you enjoy.

 - Is there a substitution for the beans?
-You can omit them or I would suggest using a vegan crumbled sausage.
+You can omit them, or I suggest using a vegan crumbled sausage.

 Have a question I didn’t answer?
-Ask below in the comments and I will get back to you ASAP!
+Ask in the comments below, and I’ll reply ASAP.

 - Total Time: 25 minutes